anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 ### Search Results in Extensions {#search_results_in_extensions}

-As described in [@!RFC9082] and (#usage_in_requests), an extension may define new paths in URLs.
-If the extension describes the behavior of an RDAP query using the path to return a new RDAP search result, the JSON name of the search result MUST be prepended with the extension identifier (to avoid collision with search results defined in other extensions).
+As described in [RFC9082] and (#usage_in_requests), an extension may define new paths in URLs.
+If the extension describes the behavior of an RDAP query using the path to return an RDAP search result for a new object class, the JSON name of the search result MUST be prepended with the extension identifier (to avoid collision with search results defined in other extensions).
+A> issue #41

 If the search result contains object class instances defined by the extension, each instance MUST have an "objectClassName" string as defined in (#object_classes_in_extensions).
 For example: